 Warranty and Support

 Maverick offers a limited 90-day warranty on the ET-733.
 Should anything go wrong, give them a call at the toll-free number for troubleshooting assistance.
 If that doesn’t help, they’ll let you know how to ship the unit back to them in New Jersey for assessment.

 Not digging your new thermometer?
 Then take advantage of the generous 60-day return policy for a refund or exchange.
 That’s a pretty sweet deal if you’re not 100% convinced this is the one for you.

 For support, you can email Maverick, consult the online FAQ section, participate in the online community (accessed through their website), fill out an online form, or give them a call.
 You can also download manuals for all Maverick products.

 On social media, you’ve got a lot of options.
 Choose from: Facebook, Instagram, Twitter, YouTube, Vimeo, and LinkedIn.

 If you’ve skipped to the end, welcome!
 If you’ve read all the way through, this is the part where I tell you what I really think.
 Is the Maverick Redi-Chek ET-733 a keeper?

 Having presets for meat types and doneness levels are absolutely this unit’s best features.
 It’s especially excellent if you’re a hunter or just have a taste for game meat; very few others on the market have settings for elk and buffalo!

 Another great feature that sets it apart from the competition is the ability to use either probe for meat or cooker temperature.
 That alone makes it a true combo grilling AND smoking wireless thermometer.

-Finally, the large, clear LCD displays all the relevant data at once, taking advantage of all that real estate.
+Finally, the large, clear LCDs all the relevant data at once, taking advantage of all that real estate.
 Why can’t every thermometer tell me everything I need to know all at once?